corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 * **updatePeriod**:
 Relevant only if type is `CRL`.
 This represents the millisecond duration between CRL updates and is baked into the generated CRL via the `nextUpdate` X509 field.
 For users of this CRL, this defines two key pieces of information:
-  * When the next CRL should be available, which is used by some libraries for cache invalidation.
+  * Defines when the next CRL should be available - used by some libraries for cache invalidation.
-  * When the current CRL has expired and is therefore obsolete.
+  * Defines when the current CRL has expired and is therefore obsolete.

 To ensure that the transition from an old CRL to a new one, this value should always be set to a time period much